cc2999/MSensorarioDropdown/README.md

 Install
 =======

-Clone the repository on your project:
+Move in your /protected/modules folder and clone the repository on your project:

     $ git clone git@github.com:sensorario/MSensorarioDropdown